Enforcement of Foreign Judgements in the United Kingdom

 Procedures and Requirements for the Enforcement of Foreign Judgements

-A foreign judgment in personam can be enforced at common law under the following conditions:
+You can enforce a foreign judgment at common law in person if it meets the following conditions:

 Moreover, specific statutes such as the Administration of Justice Act 1920, the Foreign Judgments (Reciprocal Enforcement) Act 1933, and the Civil Jurisdiction and Judgments Act 1982, create statutory mechanisms for the enforcement of foreign judgments in the UK.
 These statutes typically apply to judgments from designated jurisdictions with which the UK has reciprocal agreements.